 - According to the Ayurvedic Pharmacopoeia of India; both the dried leaf and root of gymnema, depending on dosage form and formulation, are also used in the treatment of svasa (bronchial asthma), kapha (cough), kustha (leprosy and other skin diseases), and vrana (wounds), among other conditions.

 - Charak Samhita describes sylvestre, removes bad odor from breast milk.
-It is aperitive.
+It is an aperitive.
 This plant is useful as purgative and in eye troubles.
 The leaf extract and flower is beneficial for eyes.
-Bark is given in the diseases caused by vitiated kapha (phlegm).
+The bark is given in the diseases caused by vitiated kapha (phlegm).
 The root bark is useful in piles.

-- Sushruta describes sylvestre, as a destroyer of madhumeha (glycosuria) and other urinary disease.
+- Sushruta describes sylvestre, as a destroyer of madhumeha (glycosuria) and another urinary disease.

 Phytochemical Study: Peter EM et al., in 1965 isolated nonacosane, hentriacontane, and tritriacontane by vapor phase chromatography from a hydrocarbon fraction of G. sylvestre leaves.
 The cyclic alcohol, conduritol A, rather than the previously reported viburnitol, was also isolated from these leaves.
 The molecular weight determination of conduritol A tetraacetate by mass spectrometry has been determined 14.

-Kurihara Y et al., in 1969 carried out structural elucidation in order to elucidate the relationship between the structures of various gymnemic acids and the abilities to suppress sweetness, the anti sweet activities of different gymnemic acid components were compared in this study.
+Kurihara Y et al., in 1969 carried out structural elucidation in order to elucidate the relationship between the structures of various gymnemic acids and the abilities to suppress sweetness, the anti-sweet activities of different gymnemic acid components were compared in this study.
 A new method was devised to isolate gymnemic acid A1 for preparative purpose.
 Gymnemic acid A1 was converted into A2 and finally into A3 by alkaline hydrolysis.
-Anti sweet activity of A1was greatly decreased to A2 where A3 didn’t show any activity 16.
+The anti sweet activity of A1was greatly decreased to A2 where A3 didn’t show any activity 16.

-Walter stocklin et al., in 1969 reported the major component, gymnemic acid A1, which possesses the antisweet property, has been shown to be a D-glucuronide of a new hexahydroxytriterpene.
-On the basis of physical and chemical data the structure of the new triterpene was established 17.
+Walter stocklin et al., in 1969 reported the major component, gymnemic acid A1, which possesses the antisweet property, is a D-glucuronide of a new hexahydroxytriterpene.
+Based on physical and chemical data, the structure of the new triterpene was established 17.

-Morihiko et al., in 1989 isolated two major active components of gymnemic acids in pure state.
-Their chemical structures were established as D-glucuronide of 3β, 16β, 21β, 22β, 23, 28-hexahydroxyolean-12-ene which is esterified with tiglic acid or 2-methylbutyric acid at 21-C hydroxyl group, respectively.
-The antisweet activity of these compounds was discussed in relation to their structures 20.
+Morihiko et al., in 1989 isolated two major active components of gymnemic acids in a pure state.
+Their chemical structures were established as D-glucuronide of 3β, 16β, 21β, 22β, 23, 28-hexahydroxyolean-12-ene which is esterified with tiglic acid or 2-methyl butyric acid at 21-C hydroxyl group, respectively.
+The antisweet activity of these compounds was discussed about their structures 20.

-Yoshisuke T et al., in 1989 reported structure of gymnemagenin, the sapogenin of antisweet principle of Gymnema was firmly established as 3β, 16β, 21β, 22α, 23, 28-hexahydroxy-olean l2-ene by the x-ray analysis of the 3β, 23; 21β, 23α-di-O-isopropylidene derivative.
-On the basis of this deacylgymnemic acid was elucidated as the 3-O-β-glucuronide by comparisions of 13C-NMR spectra 21.
+Yoshisuke T et al., in 1989 reported the structure of gymnemagenin, the sapogenin of the antisweet principle of Gymnema was firmly established as 3β, 16β, 21β, 22α, 23, 28-hexahydroxy-olean l2-ene by the x-ray analysis of the 3β, 23; 21β, 23α-di-O-isopropylidene derivative.
+Based on this deacylgymnemic acid was elucidated as the 3-O-β-glucuronide by comparisons of 13C-NMR spectra 21.